-It’s important to work on the business not just in it – but when?
+It’s important to work on the business not just in it – but how?

 In my experience ‘stuff’ tends to fill the time available.
-Brilliantly described in Northcote Parkinson’s book aptly named ‘Parkinson’s Law’ in the 1950’s!
-Not much has changed since then.
+Brilliantly described by Northcote Parkinson Wikipedia in his book aptly named ‘Parkinson’s Law’ in the 1950’s!
+Not much has changed since then, in fact we seem to be going backwards and stagnating productivity is a recurring feature of modern business life, even in our small business sector.

-Therefore ‘stuff’ leaves precious little time for tackling important work on the business.
-Unless we’re careful, this never changes.
+Therefore dealing with ‘stuff’ leaves precious little time for tackling important work on the business.
+Unless we’re careful, this never changes and never will.

 What fills your day